On the sum of $L1$ influences: Introduction

-There are two reasons to suspect that proving this variation of Fact \ref{simple_fact} might be much harder.
-First of all, bounded functions can have much asymptotically larger total $L1$ influence than $L2$ influence.
-In other words, although proving a bound on $L1$ influences in terms of degree implies a corresponding upper bound for $L2$ influences of a bounded function, one cannot hope for a reverse implication.
-The second difficulty relies on the fact that $L1$ influences do not have an easy characterization in terms of Fourier coefficients.
-What allowed us to avoid this difficulty in the $L2$ case was the equivalent characterization of $\InfSq(f)$ in terms of the Fourier coefficient, a luxury not available in any case beside the case of $L2$ norm.
-Hence, to prove such a result one needs to relate the $L1$ influences of a function, which is defined in terms of the values of the function, to its degree that is most easily understood in the value of its Fourier coefficients.
+Indeed, Aaronson and Ambainis's question was based partly on the empirical evidence, and partly on the fact that the similar statement holds in the $L_2$ setting.
+However, it turns out that proving the analogous statement in the $L_1$ case is much more difficult.
+The main difficulty is due to the fact that unlike the $L_2$ influences, the $L_1$ influences do not have an easy characterization in terms of Fourier coefficients.
+Hence, to prove Theorem \ref{th:1}, one needs to relate the $L_1$ influences of a function, which is defined in terms of the values of the function, to its degree that is most easily understood in terms of the values of its Fourier coefficients.
+Notice that this difficulty was not present in the $L_2$ case because of the dual characterization of $L_2$ influences in equation (\ref{l2:influence}), which has no analogue in any setting beyond $L_2$.